On a continued fraction expansion for Euler's constant: A continued fraction for Euler's constant

-This research was in part supported by grants no.~89110024 (first author) and no.~89110025 (second author) from School of Mathematics, Institute for Research in Fundamental Sciences (IPM).
-This work was done during a summer visit at the Abdus Salam International Centre for Theoretical Physics (ICTP), Trieste, Italy.
-The authors thank the staff and personally the Head of the Mathematics Section of ICTP Prof.~Ramadas Ramakrishnan for the hospitality and excellent working conditions.
+This research was in part supported by grants no.~90110029 (first author) and no.~90110030 (second author) from the School of Mathematics, Institute for Research in Fundamental Sciences (IPM).
+This work was done during our summer visit in 2010 to the Abdus Salam International Centre for Theoretical Physics (ICTP), Trieste, Italy.
+The authors wish to thank the staff and, in particular, the Head of the Mathematics Section of the ICTP, Professor Ramadas Ramakrishnan, for their hospitality and the excellent working conditions.
 The first author is grateful to the Commission on Development and Exchanges of the IMU for travel support.